humanitycodes/www/coursework/lessons/slides/js-arrays.md

 }
 ```

 This is a special case we haven't yet encountered though.
-We can't specific the click behavior for elements that don't even exist yet!
+We can't specify the click behavior for elements that don't even exist yet!
 Fortunately, there's a special technique we can use that sounds more complicated than it actually is: __event delegation__.

-Instead of watching for an event on the elements that will be dynamically added and removed, you can watch for the event on the containing element that will always be there.
-In this case, that's our `todoList` element.
+Instead of watching for an event on the elements that will be dynamically added and removed (our list items), you can watch for the event on the _containing element_ that will always be there (our `todoList` element).

 ``` js
 todoList.onclick = function(event) {